adobe/coral-spectrum/coralui-guide/manual/architecture.md

 ## Web Components

-CoralUI hides implementation detail from consumers by leveraging the [Custom Elements v1](https://w3c.github.io/webcomponents/spec/custom/) specification, which is part of the emerging [Web Components](https://www.webcomponents.org/introduction) standard.
+Coral Spectrum hides implementation detail from consumers by leveraging the [Custom Elements v1](https://w3c.github.io/webcomponents/spec/custom/) specification, which is part of the emerging [Web Components](https://www.webcomponents.org/introduction) standard.

 **Therefore any Coral CSS classes and attributes not explicitly mentioned in the public documentation are private and subject to change.
-Their direct use is not recommended and at high risk of breaking after subsequent updates of CoralUI library.**
+Their direct use is not recommended and at high risk of breaking after subsequent updates of Coral Spectrum library.**

-Custom elements allow CoralUI to define new types of DOM elements to be used in an HTML document.
-As a result, CoralUI can extend native elements like a button or text input to provide additional functionality or it can provide completely new elements like a progress indicator.
+Custom elements allow Coral Spectrum to define new types of DOM elements to be used in an HTML document.
+As a result, Coral Spectrum can extend native elements like a button or text input to provide additional functionality or it can provide completely new elements like a progress indicator.
 Consumers can then use these elements using their custom tags (e.g., `<coral-progress>`) and directly interact with their custom properties.

-A strong advantage CoralUI derives from Custom Elements is the ability to hide many implementation details from the consumer.
+A strong advantage Coral Spectrum derives from Custom Elements is the ability to hide many implementation details from the consumer.
 While a progress indicator may be composed of a variety of spans, divs, or images, these are underlying details that shouldn't concern consumers.
-Rather than consumers copying and maintaining large swaths of code containing all these elements with their various attributes, they are typically able to use a simple Custom Element tag and the underlying elements are seamlessly produced by CoralUI on their behalf.
+Rather than consumers copying and maintaining large swaths of code containing all these elements with their various attributes, they are typically able to use a simple Custom Element tag and the underlying elements are seamlessly produced by Coral Spectrum on their behalf.
 By keeping implementation details internal to components, the exposed public API is minimized and more explicit resulting in a lower risk of introducing breaking changes.

 For now, we have not implemented Shadow DOM or other aspects of the Web Components specification due to lack of browser